keptn/lifecycle-toolkit/docs/content/en/docs/install/install.md

     keptn.sh/lifecycle-toolkit: "enabled"
 ```

-You see the annotation line that enables `lifecycle-toolkit`.
+You see the annotation line that `keptn.sh/lifecycle-toolkit: "enabled"`.
 This line tells KLT to handle the namespace